Originally published September 20, 2021 and updated October 26, 2023.

-- There are many different options for storing scrapbook paper, but your number one concern should be to store it in a way that protects the paper.
+- There are many different options for storing scrapbook paper, particularly 12 x 12 paper storage, but your number one concern should be to store it in a way that protects the paper.
 You’ve invested in craft paper to create with and you want to keep it in excellent condition while it’s waiting for your next project.

 - Store larger paper scraps with the full sheets of paper and store smaller scraps separately.
 You do this because you’ll be using the full or larger piece of paper differently than you will the scraps.